orcslab/Home-Page/article_template.md

     - If you used Markdown Dingus, click the _Convert_ button and the HTML code will be displayed in a window;

-2. Log in the CampeLab home page, click on the _Members Only_ tab and select the _New publication_ option (it's in the left bar);
+2. Log into the CampeLab home page, click on the _Members Only_ tab and select the _New publication_ option (it's in the left bar);

 3. Fill the fields.
     - _Article Name_: the title of the article;